junxit/us-congress-bills-115/bill.md

 >     - **(B)** is proposed by an independent regulatory agency.
 > - **(c)** Not later than 15 days after the receipt of the materials and information under subsection (b), the Chief Counsel for Advocacy of the Small Business Administration shall—
 >   - **(1)** identify small entities or representatives of small entities or a combination of both for the purpose of obtaining advice, input, and recommendations from those persons about the potential economic impacts of the proposed rule and the compliance of the agency with section 603; and
->   - **(2)** convene a review panel consisting of an employee from the Office of Advocacy of the Small Business Administration, an employee from the agency making the rule, and in the case of an agency other than an independent regulatory agency, an employee from the Office of Information and Regulatory Affairs of the Office of Management and Budget to review the materials and information provided to the Chief Counsel under subsection (b).
+>   - **(2)** convene a review panel consisting of an employee from the Office of Advocacy of the Small Business Administration, an employee from the agency making the rule, and, in the case of an agency other than an independent regulatory agency, an employee from the Office of Information and Regulatory Affairs of the Office of Management and Budget to review the materials and information provided to the Chief Counsel under subsection (b).
 > - **(d)**
 >   - **(1)** Not later than 60 days after the review panel described in subsection (c)(2) is convened, the Chief Counsel for Advocacy of the Small Business Administration shall, after consultation with the members of the panel, submit a report to the agency and, in the case of an agency other than an independent regulatory agency, the Office of Information and Regulatory Affairs of the Office of Management and Budget.
 >   - **(2)** Each report described in paragraph (1) shall include an assessment of the economic impact of the proposed rule on small entities, including—